-Editor's note: On Dec.
-6, University of Maryland University College (UMUC) hosted the Maryland Cybersecurity Council's public policy forum on cybersecurity, which featured questions and answers from public- and private-sector experts on personal data collection and privacy protection, as well as infrastructure protection and incidence response.
-This article is taken from a UMUC Cyber Connections Blog post authored by Alex Kasten; it details highlights from the forum's sessions.
+The University of Maryland Global Campus (UMGC) recently hosted the Maryland Cybersecurity Council’s public policy forum on cybersecurity, which featured questions and answers from public and private sector experts on personal data collection and privacy protection, and infrastructure protection and incidence response.

 The growth of big data, according to Lefrak, results from the “three Vs”—the volume of data that can now be collected; the velocity at which companies can collect, analyze, and harness the power of data; and the wide variety of data that companies can access and analyze.

 For its part, the FTC focuses on a three-pronged approach to data protection.
 Enforcement is key.
 The agency sends a strong message to companies about the need to protect consumers.
 The FTC also addresses consumer privacy from a legislative standpoint through its policies.
 Finally, the agency educates the public to make sure that both businesses and consumers are apprised of the laws around data collection and protection.

 Can federal and state governments ensure appropriate privacy protection?
 For starters, according to the panelists, privacy laws and courts need to reflect modern technologies.
 For example, video protection laws commonly use the phrase, “videotape service provider,” which is an antiquated term in today’s digital world.

 The bottom line, from the FTC’s perspective, is that privacy protections are critical to maintain consumer trust.
 With the transition to a new administration, the state of balance among data collection, consumer privacy and consumer benefit remains to be seen.

 In the panel discussion on infrastructure protection, Greenberger and Schneck discussed federal and state efforts to secure critical infrastructure and respond to incidents.